skerkour/black-hat-rust/README.md

 Once the external reconnaissance performed, it's time to find entry points.
 In this chapter we will learn how automated fuzzing can help us to find vulnerabilities that can be exploited to then gain access to our target's systems.

 #### 7 - Exploit development <span title="coming soon">🕒</span>
-Rust may not be as fast as python when it comes to iterate on quick scripts such as exploits, but as we will see, its powerful type and modules system make it nonetheless a weapon of choice.
+Rust may not be as fast as python when it comes to iterating on quick scripts such as exploits, but as we will see, its powerful type and modules system make it nonetheless a weapon of choice.

 #### 8 - Writing shellcodes in Rust <span title="coming soon">🕒</span>
 Shellcode development is an ungrateful task.
 Writing assembly by hand is definitely not sexy.
 Fortunately for us, Rust, one more time, got our back!
 In this chapter we will learn how to write shellcodes in plain Rust with no_std.